Stratification as a general variance reduction method for Markov chain Monte Carlo

+where $\1_{U_i}$ denotes the characteristic function of $U_i$.
 Assume that the sets $U_i$ are chosen so that the irreducibility criterion of Lemma~\ref{lem: irreducibility condition} holds.
 For example, suppose that $\Omega = [0,1]^d$ is the $d$-dimensional unit cube.
-One might choose $K \in \mathbb{N}$, set $h := 1/K$, and define the family of $(K+1)^d$ sets
+One might choose $K \in \mathbb{N}$, set $h := 1/K$, and define

 covering $\Omega$ uniformly by a grid of strata having diameters proportional to $h$.
-Such a na\"ive choice may suffice for small $d$, but it is not practical for large $d$.
-(We discuss appropriate bias functions for high-dimensional problems later in this section and again in Section~\ref{subsec: EMUS marginals}.)
-Nonetheless, the uniform grid of strata is useful as a device when analyzing the effect of the stratum size on the efficiency of EMUS; see Section~\ref{sec: limiting results}.
+We use this uniform grid as a device when analyzing the effect of the stratum size on the efficiency of EMUS in Section~\ref{sec: limiting results}.
+However, while such a na\"ive choice may suffice for small $d$, it is not practical for large $d$.
+We discuss appropriate bias functions for high-dimensional problems later in this section and again in Section~\ref{subsec: EMUS marginals}.

-We now define a simple class of processes which can be used to sample biased distributions like those defined in~\eqref{eq: pw constant bias functions}.
-Suppose that the target distribution $\pi$ has a density of the form
+Since we wish to study grids like~\eqref{eq: uniform grid of strata} as $h=1/K$ varies, we state our assumption on asymptotic variances in terms of the following parametric family of strata: Let $x_0 \in \Omega$, and let $Z \subset \Real^d$ be a bounded set containing $0$.
+For each $h > 0$, define a stratum and a biased distribution by